akshatgcodes/PriceWatch/README.md

   won't re-alert until the price moves back across the threshold and crosses it again, to avoid spamming a notification on every single poll while a price sits past its target.

+## Notes

+Built as a focused, single-purpose tool - a price-watching CLI daemon, nothing more, nothing less.